-REMODELING DESIGNER – Natalie Hanson
+LEAD DESIGNER / REMODELING DESIGNER / INTERIOR DESIGNER – Natalie Hanson

-Natalie received her Bachelor of Science in Interior Design in 2012 and has been actively working in the industry ever since.
+Natalie received her Bachelor of Science in Interior Design from the Art Institute of MN and has been actively working in the industry ever since.
 She attended an alternative high school at the Minnesota Zoo called the School of Environmental Studies, where she developed a passion for environmental sciences.
 Right out of high school, she decided to pursue a career in Meteorology at the University of Oklahoma where she spent two years chasing tornados and attending Sooner football games.
 While this was exciting, she knew that it was not a lifetime career path for her.

 She has been interested in art, architecture and interiors since childhood and settled on the field of interior design for her next educational adventure.
 She loves to use her knowledge of environmental sciences in her designs to help create functional, livable spaces that are sustainable and healthy for her clients.
 Natalie believes that listening intently to a client’s needs is the most important piece in creating the perfect personalized design.

 Designing and crafting is something that has been ingrained into Ashley’s character through the influence of family and friends.
 The concept of DIY (do-it-yourself) was taught to her early on.
 From years of practicing this whether it be sewing clothes, sewing her comforter, making art, or upholstering furniture she developed a passion for design.

 Ashley recognizes that designers are given a great responsibility and opportunity to redefine quality.
 Interior Design is an outlet in which she is able to share this belief knowing how the layout, selections and aesthetic appearance of a space can truly impact people.
-Therefor she truly enjoys the opportunity to build relationships with clients and help them form solutions which consider both form and function and best accommodate their lifestyle.
+Therefore she truly enjoys the opportunity to build relationships with clients and help them form solutions which consider both form and function and best accommodate their lifestyle.

 Beyond work she likes to get outside as much as possible and is typically up for doing anything active.
 Some of her favorites are snowboarding, walking, rollerblading, and exploring the city via bike.
 A special appreciation for NE drives her to investigate the local spots unique to the area.